sking-dev/terraform-certification/8-terraform-configuration-do-stuff/README.md

 # Objective 8: Read, Generate, and Modify Configuration

-## Variables and Outputs
+## 8A: Demonstrate Use of Variables and Outputs

 ### Input Variables

 Input variables are how values are submitted to a Terraform configuration.

+- Option One
   - Supply the value at runtime
     - [See the section below](###how-to-submit-values-for-variables) for more details on this
-- OR
+- Option Two
   - Set the default value for the variable to use

 NOTE: If no default value is set, Terraform will require one to be supplied at runtime.